mdvanes/polygram/BLOG.md

 And the IDE warning by adding `"moduleResolution": "node"` to the compilerOptions in tsconfig.json.

-At this point, nothing is rendered, but because of the added log statement, the current date is logged in the browser console.
+At this point, although nothing is rendered, because of the added log statement the current date is logged to the browser console.

 ### Failing Polymer import, continued